iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 2 reviews"/>
 </p>

+> I wish I could use both Maryland and Pennsylvania COVID apps because I live in Maryland and work in Pennsylvania.
+But I can only get notifications from one of them.
+I am more likely to get exposed to COVID in PA then MD.
+Other then that it is nice.<br> :date: __2020-12-11 18:19:42__

+> I am not sure whete to get the verification code to use in the app.?.?.?<br> :date: __2020-12-10 04:46:27__

 > Good to know about possible exposure but using bluetooth is almost as bad, please change this?<br> :date: __2020-11-29 16:04:37__